OfficeDev/office-docs/Ignite18/HOL3010-outlook-add-in-lab/Lab.md

 - **Tip #1**: At the top of this pane are two tabs: **Instructions** and **Resources**.

     - The **Resources** tab contains the two sets of credentials that you'll need for this lab:
-        - The Windows 10 login credentials that you'll use to login to the VM at the startup screen
+        - The Windows 10 login credentials that you'll use to login to the VM at the startup screen.
         - The O365 user credentials that you'll use to login to Outlook.

     - The **Instructions** tab within this pane contain these lab instructions.
 Switch back to the **Instructions** tab after you've acquired the necessary login credentials from the **Resources** tab.